ABC Olympic broadcasts: 1976–1988

-By the time the 1976 edition came around, McKay was now installed at the host, a role he would play throughout the 1970s and '80s.
+By the time the 1976 edition came around, McKay was now installed as the host, a role he would play throughout the 1970s and '80s.
 ABC also aired the 1980 Winter Olympics.

 In the 1976 Summer Games in Montreal, and the 1984 games in Los Angeles, Howard Cosell was the main voice for boxing.
 Sugar Ray Leonard won the gold medal in his light welterweight class at Montreal, beginning his meteoric rise to a world professional title three years later.
-Cosell became close to Leonard, during this period, announcing many of his fights.
+Cosell became close to Leonard during this period, announcing many of his fights.

 Chuck Mangione's instrumental song "Give It All You Got" was originally featured as the official theme of the 1980 Winter Olympics, held in Lake Placid, New York.
 ABC had used Mangione's recordings four years earlier during their coverage of the 1976 Summer Olympics, and then-ABC Sports president Roone Arledge asked the musician to create the theme song for the Winter games.
-Mangione also performed the song live at the Closing Ceremonies on February 24.
+Mangione also performed the song live at the closing ceremonies on February 24.

 The 1980 Winter Olympics was the setting for the "Miracle on Ice", a medal-round men's ice hockey game in Lake Placid, New York, on February 22.
 The United States team, made up of amateur and collegiate players and led by coach Herb Brooks, defeated the Soviet team, which consisted of veteran professional players with significant experience in international play.
 The rest of the United States (except those who watched the game live on Canadian television) had to wait to see the game, as ABC decided to broadcast the late-afternoon game on tape delay in prime time.
 Sportscaster Al Michaels, who was calling the game on ABC along with former Montreal Canadiens goalie Ken Dryden, picked up on the countdown in his broadcast, and delivered his famous call:

 Eleven seconds, you've got ten seconds, the countdown going on right now!
 Morrow, up to Silk.
 Five seconds left in the game.
 Do you believe in miracles?
 YES!

 An indent for ABC Sports' coverage of the 1984 Winter Olympics.
 This instance during the closing ceremony.

-The Opening and Closing Ceremonies of the 1984 Summer Olympics, and 1988 Winter Olympics were hosted on ABC by Jim McKay and Peter Jennings.
+The opening and closing ceremonies of the 1984 Summer Olympics, and 1988 Winter Olympics were hosted on ABC by Jim McKay and Peter Jennings.

 ABC Sports also covered the 1984 Winter Olympics in Sarajevo, Yugoslavia, and the 1984 Summer Olympics in Los Angeles, USA.
-That year, Kathleen Sullivan became the first woman to serve as an in-anchor a telecast of the Olympic Games.
+That year, Kathleen Sullivan became the first woman to anchor a telecast of the Olympic Games.

-As previously mentioned, the 1988 Winter Olympics in Calgary, Alberta, Canada are the most recent Olympics to be covered by ABC Sports.
+The 1988 Winter Olympics in Calgary, Alberta, Canada is the most recent Olympics to date to be covered by ABC Sports.